brajeshwar/brajeshwar.github.io/_posts/2013/2013-10-26-growing-startup-audience-email-marketing.md

----
-layout: post
-title: Growing your Startup Audience through Email Marketing
+# Growing your Startup Audience through Email Marketing
----

 Online marketing is a whole new world for traditional businesses and entrepreneurs looking for an eCommerce goldmine, and email marketing is at once the most powerful force in this world and also the most maligned one.